johnalison/obsidian-notes/Journal/4 September 2024 Wednesday.md

 - Now propogatting the btagging scores !! (need to validate)
 - Testing on **cmslpc307** ... crashes with  **RuntimeError: FIXME: handle UnionArray with more than** **127** **contents**
 	- Might have to use strings instead of tuples...
+- Have test script that reproduces the problem...sent mail to CL/AE

 # Gave jetDeClustering talk
 https://indico.cern.ch/event/1451193/#b-579849-higgs-to-bb